 All services requested through The Cottonwood School with state funding will only be provided with a Service Voucher during the student's enrollment period.
 Any services provided without a Service Voucher and/or beyond the student's enrollment dates will be the financial responsibility of the family.
-Immediately upon withdrawal, families shall be responsible for notifying their service vendor(s) that they are no longer enrolled with the school.
+Immediately upon withdrawal, families shall be responsible for notifying their Expanded Learning with Community Partners that they are no longer enrolled with the school.